 Students enrolled in an optician assistant certificate program examine the basics of eye anatomy and physiology.
 They learn to take instruction from opticians and provide customer assistance.
 Many programs include courses in sales and customer relations.
 Specific tasks may include recommending lens coatings, frames and types of lenses.

-Optician assistant certificate programs are likely to include courses with practical, step-by-step instruction for working in a laboratory, fitting frames and working with customers.
+Certificate programs require a high school diploma or GED and high enough scores on the SAT or ACT.
+These programs are likely to include courses with practical, step-by-step instruction for working in a laboratory, fitting frames and working with customers.
 Some specific courses include:

 - Ophthalmic optics

 - Ocular anatomy

 - Frame fitting and selection